JuergenGutsch/blog/_source/_posts/2019-04-29-customizing-aspnetcore-12-hosting.md

 ---
 layout: post
-title: "Customizing ASP.​NET Core Part 12: Hosting "
+title: "Customizing ASP.NET Core Part 12: Hosting "
-teaser: ""
+teaser: "In this 12th part of this series, I'm going to write about how to customize hosting in ASP.NET Core.
+We will look into the hosting options, different kind of hosting and a quick look into hosting on the IIS.
+This post is just an overview bout the different kind of application hosting."
 author: "Jürgen Gutsch"
 comments: true
 image: /img/cardlogo-dark.png